Guidance

 The holder of a CTF account can instruct their provider to transfer their CTF investments ‘in-specie’ into a Stocks and Shares ISA.

 The ISA must be held in the name of the CTF account holder, not the Registered Contact for the account.
-No further subscriptions can be made to the ISA, although income (including interest and gains) on investments can be credited to the ISA.
+No more subscriptions can be made to the CTF, although income (including interest and gains) on investments can be credited to the ISA.

-An ISA subscribed to from a matured CTF account must be included in an ISA manager’s annual return of account information that is made to HMRC within 60 days of the 5 April, beginning with the tax year ending on 5 April 2021.
+An ISA subscribed to from a matured CTF account must be included in an ISA manager’s annual return of account information.

 Defaulted cash account subscription (cash manager in default)

-Where a cash ISA manager is declared in default by either the Financial Conduct Authority (FCA) or the Financial Services Compensation Scheme (FSCS), the investor may make a single defaulted cash account subscription outside of the annual subscription limits to:
+Where a cash ISA manager is declared in default by either the Financial Conduct Authority or the Financial Services Compensation Scheme, the investor may make a single defaulted cash account subscription outside of the annual subscription limits to a new ISA opened for the purpose, or an existing ISA.

 A defaulted cash account subscription can be made whether or not any compensation is paid to the investor, and (except for payments to a Lifetime ISA) whether or not the investor is resident in the UK (see also the residence qualification).